polterguy/phosphorusfive/core/p5.core/README.md

 ## Example usage

-Create two projects, one "plugin" and one "main app".
+Create two projects, one "plugin project" and one "main app project".
 Then create a reference to "p5.core" in both of them.
-Then create the Active Event below inside a class in your "plugin DLL project", compile the project, and simply copy the DLL into the "bin" folder of your "main app" project.
+Afterwards, create the Active Event below inside a class in your "plugin DLL project", compile the project, and simply copy the DLL into the "bin" folder of your "main app" project.

 Make sure you load up your "plugin DLL", using `Loader.Instance.LoadAssembly`, into your "main app", in some method in your "main application".

-After you've done so, simply create an `ApplicationContext`, using for instance the `Loader.Instance.CreateApplicationContext` method, and invoke your Active Event using the `ApplicationContext.Raise` method to invoke your "plugin's" Active Event (method)
+After you've done so, simply create an `ApplicationContext`, using for instance the `Loader.Instance.CreateApplicationContext` method, and invoke your Active Event, using the `ApplicationContext.Raise` method to invoke your "plugin's" Active Event (method)

 Code for your "plugin project".